rust-lang/book/src/ch03-02-data-types.md

 scalar and compound.

-Something to keep in mind throughout this section: Rust is a *statically typed* language, which means that it must know the types of all bindings at compile time.
+Something to keep in mind throughout this section: Rust is a *statically typed* language, which means that it must know the types of all variables at compile time.
 The compiler can usually infer what type we want to use based on the value and how we use it.
 In cases when many types are possible, such as when we converted a `String` to a numeric type using `parse` in Chapter 2, we must